dopefishh/praatalign/README.md

 - Testing: Emma Valtersson (emma.valtersson@gmail.com)

 ## <a name="version-history"></a>Version history<a href="#table-of-contents">↑</a>
+- 0.9a
+	- Small bugfix in dictionary generation fixed.
 - 0.9
 	- Cleaned up some parts of the readme.
 	- Added language specific information.